How Do I Go into Criminal Psychology?

 While an undergraduate degree is required before enrolling in graduate school for criminal psychology, you are not required to major in psychology.
 Typically, it’s critical to ensure that your undergraduate program is academically rigorous and includes any prerequisite coursework that may be required.
 A graduate admissions test, participation in extracurricular activities, and the submission of letters of recommendation with your application may be additional requirements for acceptance into a psychology graduate program.
 Graduate school in psychology can be either research or clinical, with each type conferring a different doctorate, both of which will allow you to practice criminal psychology.
 You should enroll in a graduate program that focuses on the treatment and study of criminal behavior.

 After completing your education and earning your doctorate in psychology, you will usually be ready to begin a career in criminal psychology after obtaining board certification.
-Psychologists are certified professional organizations after passing an exam.
+Psychologists are certified by professional organizations after passing an exam.
 Certification must be maintained throughout a person’s career and expires after a certain period of time.
-Psychologists are employed the criminal justice system to treat inmates, assist in the investigation of crimes analyzing criminal behavior patterns, and provide expert testimony in court cases.
+Psychologists are employed by the criminal justice system to treat inmates, assist in the investigation of crimes by analyzing criminal behavior patterns, and provide expert testimony in court cases.
 A private consulting practice where they also provide therapy to patients is where many criminal psychologists get their start working with the court system.